If This Happened to You, Speak to Our Auto Fraud Attorney Now!

 - You bought a car with a warranty that the dealer won’t honor, or you are being told that your repair is not covered due to an exclusion.

 - The dealer called you to say that financing fell through and asked you to bring the car back

 Buying a car, whether it’s new or used, is usually a very stressful process.
 Some car dealers try to make more money by using deceptive practices and ripping off their customers.
 Read some tips about some warning signs of auto sales fraud and how to prevent it from happening to you.

-We Sue Car Dealers for Fraud and Scams Such as the following:
+We Sue Car Dealers for Fraud and Scams like these:

 - Selling the vehicle for more than the advertised price